daradib/pypuppet/README.md

 Python wrapper for Puppet REST API

 This package wraps the [Puppet REST API](http://docs.puppetlabs.com/guides/rest_api.html) to make it easier for Python scripts to integrate with Puppet.
-Lazy evaluation and memoization is used to reduce calls to the API.
+Persistent cache is used to reduce calls to the API.

 Testing, feedback, and pull requests are welcome.